AR-js-org/AR.js/README.md

 // Your AR.js code here
 </script>
 ```
-read the examples included in this repository for more information.
+Read the examples included in this repository for more information, but basically the only change is the import syntax.

 ## Troubleshooting, feature requests, community